PhantomInTheWire/Minerva/TechDoc.md

 ### Phase 1: Core Functionality

+#### Phase 1.1: Basic Chat Infrastructure
 1. Build the notebook creation and material categorization system.
+2. Enable preprocessing methods to convert regular text into markdown semantically.
-2. Build the LightRAG/LazyGraphRag prototype using existing implementation
+3. Build the LightRAG/LazyGraphRag prototype using existing implementation
-3. Set up PostgreSQL database to store and manage user materials.
+4. Set up PostgreSQL database to store and manage user materials.
-4. Develop AI agent functionality for querying and basic question answering using different RAG techniques.
+5. Develop AI agent functionality for querying and basic question answering using different RAG techniques.
+4. Extend text upload to virtually any file type that can be converted to txt

+#### Phase 1.2: Better Chat and AI Overview
+1. For files in pdf format or pdf friendly formats(like .docx or .pptx) add a different pre processing layer that semantically converts them into markdown.

-5. Develop Sectional Overview
+2. Develop Sectional Overview
-	- GraphQL for nested Query ({text, summary, quiz, more text ....})
+	- GraphQL for nested Query ({text, summary, sectional quiz, more text ....}, look at the diagrams and wiremesh for broader idea)

+   - It should look very nice and have a optional chat bot pop up on the right/left side bar that can take into context anything the user selects and doubts

+#### Phase 1.3: Quiz Engines and personalisation
+1. Genere Quiz based on uploaded content
-6. Quiz should have basic single correct and multiple correct type questions
+   - should include single correct and multiple correct questions
-7. Basic UI and Simple Animations
-8. Internet access agent(serper api)
-9. Deploy on vps using coolify or some other alternative
+   - It should have context on the kind of questions that the user got correct or wrong in the overview section
+   - A detailed analysis report/ dash board is expected.
+   - A lot of this can be outsorced to n8n selfhosted platform.
+   - Anything the user gets wrong must be stoed for future reference by other services(quiz service itself, overview service |might highlight important parts| or the video generation service.)

+#### Phase 1.4: Extending Chat interface
+1. Add an AI agent workflow with acess to open internet
+   - serper with google api or opensourced perplexity alts
+   - acess to reddit via google/serper search apis
+   - acess to youtube search
+   - all of this workflow can be outsorced to a self hosted n8n

+#### Phase 1.5: Deploy
+1. Try deploying to a self hosted VPS using coolify
+   - configure the existing ci/cd github actions pipeline
+   - add telegram/email bots for notifications
+   - probably use gcp or azure(aws ui looks horrible and digital ocean doesn't have a free tier)
+   - figure out how to deal with minerva docker-compose madness
+   - figure out how to deal with n8n docker-compose madness
+   - if lucky combine the two into a single docker-compose or k8 cluster

 ### Phase 2: Advanced Features